stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/installation.md

 ::: warning Note:

-* IntegrationConfig with name `tenant-operator-config` should be present in Tenant-Operators installed namespace
+* IntegrationConfig with the name `tenant-operator-config` should be present in Tenant-Operators installed namespace

 :::